jasonally/cat-clicker/README.md

 # Puppy Clicker
 This repo contains the iterations of the Cat Clicker app which students in Udacity's Full Stack Nanodegree Program build during The Frontend: JavaScript and AJAX section.
-As of April 2017, these app iterations are specifically part of the Changing Expectations portion of the section.
-I'll describe each iteration below.
+As of April 2017, these app iterations are specifically part of the [JavaScript Design Patterns](https://www.udacity.com/course/javascript-design-patterns--ud989) course.

 Because I'm a dog person, my app is Puppy Clicker instead of Cat Clicker.